richiejp/jdp/docs/src/bug-tagging.md

     The following bug tags have been propagated:

-    - generic-349: bsc#1128319 [**P5 - None**(*Normal*) NEW: Bug title 1]
+    - `generic-349`: bsc#1128319 [**P5 - None**(*Normal*) NEW: Bug title 1]
+	    + From fstests:btrfs:generic-349 @ some-job-name@ppc64le-virtio
-    - generic-350: bsc#1128321 [**P5 - None**(*Normal*) NEW: Bug title 2]
+    - `generic-350`: bsc#1128321 [**P5 - None**(*Normal*) NEW: Bug title 2]
+	    + From fstests:btrfs:generic-350 @ some-job-name@aarch64

-To prevent an old tag from being propagating to new jobs you can add an 'anti-tag', like:
+There are two ways to prevent an old tag from being propagating to new jobs.
+One is to add an 'anti-tag', like:

     generic-349:! bsc#1128319

 An anti-tag won't be propagated itself.
 It just stops any more propagations of tags which match its pattern.
-If you delete the comment containing the tag (and update the cache) then propagation should continue.
+If you delete the comment containing the anti-tag (and update the cache) then propagation should continue.

 !!! warning

     You should write the `!` immediately after the `:`.
 Do not insert white-space between them.

-[^1]:

-    This will be expanded to the Fully Qualified Name (FQN).
-For example;
-    `fstests:btrfs:generic-349` if it is in the btrfs test suite or `fstests:xfs:generic-349` if it is in the xfs suit.
+Another way to stop propagation is to delete[1] the original tag(s)

+Propagted bug tags will be ignored by the script during future propagations.
+This means that the 'From' line should link to the test where the original tag was added.
+This also means that if the original tag is deleted then propagation will stop.

+[^1]: Or modify the comment, by adding backticks around the test names

 ## Advanced Tagging (Not implemented yet)